Neerajmaha1000/Hospital_Locator/README.md

     Enjoy..!!

-    Note : While Enabling the API og google ensure to add biling to your account (it will not run without payment)
+    Note : While Enabling the API of google ensure to add biling to your account (it will not run without payment)